 Fuchs' dystrophy can be inherited, which means it can be passed down from parents to children.
 If either of your parents has the disease, you have a 50% chance of developing the condition.

 At first, fluid may build up only during sleep, when the eye is closed.
 As the disease gets worse, small blisters may form.
-The blisters get bigger and may eventually break, causing eye pain.
-Fuchs' dystrophy can also cause the shape of the cornea to change, causing further vision problems.
+The blisters get bigger and may eventually break.
+This causes eye pain .
+Fuchs' dystrophy can also cause the shape of the cornea to change, leading to more vision problems.